 Most importantly, we never told her she had a choice.

 Our foremothers were so busy casting off confines of a life spent housekeeping and child rearing, that perhaps it never occurred to them that someone might actually want to.
-Maybe it never occurred to them that a woman might enjoy the life they took for granted—to be able to nurture their children, keep a clean, lovely home, and to manage the affairs of her household with thorough, orderly, and effective oversight.
-After centuries of feeling confined to the kitchen, it may not have seemed comprehensible that a woman would actually enjoy preparing sumptuous meals for her family complete with baked desserts made from scratch.
+Maybe it never occurred to them that a woman might enjoy the life they took for granted—to be able to nurture her children, keep a clean, lovely home, and to manage the affairs of her household with thorough, orderly, and effective oversight.
+After centuries of feeling confined to the kitchen, it may have seemed incomprehensible that a woman would actually enjoy preparing sumptuous meals for her family complete with baked desserts made from scratch.
 Perhaps centuries of forced subordination hardened them to the notion that a wife might be pleased to serve and cater to her husband’s needs.
 Maybe these are the reasons we no longer even present being a homemaker as an option.